-Coratina olive trees are exceedingly adaptable and flourishes in a wide range of ordinary, well-drained, slightly alkaline soils.
-However, it produces more fruit when grown close to another olive variety, such as Leccino, Frantoio, or Moraiolo.
-Just water profoundly and often over the first few growing seasons to help the plant build a strong root system.
-Once established, lessen the frequency of application; it is drought tolerant.
-Yet, protect young plants from winter weather extremes.
+Coratina olive trees are exceedingly adaptable and flourish in a wide range of ordinary, well-drained, slightly alkaline soils.
+However, they produce more fruit when grown close to another olive variety, such as Leccino, Frantoio, or Moraiolo.
+Water deeply and frequently during the first few growing seasons to help the plant build a strong root system.
+Once established, reduce the frequency of watering; it is drought-tolerant.
+However, protect young plants from extreme winter weather.

 Quick Facts | |